ebonnal/streamable/README.md

 INFO: [duration=0:00:05.039571 errors=0] 10 integers yielded
 ```

-Note that the amount of logs will never be overwhelming because they are produced logarithmically e.g. the 11th log will be produced when the iteration reaches the 1024th element.
+> The amount of logs will never be overwhelming because they are produced logarithmically e.g. the 11th log will be produced when the iteration reaches the 1024th element.

 ## `zip`